Augusta’s fuel budget could be blown up by rising prices

 “Anytime, you have an interruption in something you budgeted for is impacted because of outside forces you have to take action,” said Commissioner Garrett.

-A growing fuel crisis could leave the city with little money to burn in Augusta George Eskola WJBF NewsChannel 6.
+A growing fuel crisis could leave the city with little money to burn.

 The 2022 budget does include one-point-three-million dollars in the general fund contingency — but that’s for covering *all* unexpected expenses — not just fuel.